 Best Places to Stay Near Tikal

-#1) You Can Only Get Tikal Tickets At the Entrance
+#1) You Have to Get Your Tikal Tickets Before Entering

 This was something that we learned, unfortunately, after passing through the main gates.
 How did this happen?